ravi-ojha/ravi-ojha.github.io/_posts/2013-05-18-fast-power-algorithm-exponentiation-by-squaring-cpp-python-implementation.md

 # Output: 976371285
 {% endhighlight %}

+See how we can use Fast Power Algorithm to [find Modular Multiplicative Inverse of a number]({{ site.baseurl }}{% post_url 2017-01-28-how-to-find-multiplicative-inverse-of-a-number-modulo-m-in-python-cpp %}).

 ## Efficient C++ implementation to find exponent raised to a power

 A lot of competitive programmers prefer C++ during the contest.
 So a C++ implementation would always be there for any of my post targeting competitive programmer.